sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

   ```

 - To enable the Pi 4 to control the eye-tracking cameras on the Pi 5, download the "pi5cam_udp.py" and "pi5cam_udp.service" files from the python folder and place them in a folder named "Cam" on the Pi 5 desktop.

-- To automatically start the pi5cam_udp.py script whenever the Pi 5 boots up (recommended), open up a command terminal and enter each line one at a time to copy the service file into the systemd folder and enable/start the service: (scroll to see the full line)
+- To automatically start the pi5cam_udp.py script whenever the Pi 5 boots up (recommended), open the pi5cam_udp.service in a text editor, and change all instances of the user name "MG5" to the user name you selected for this device.
+Save and exit the file
-   - The line below uses the hostname as "MG5"; hange this line to match the hostname you chose for this Raspberry Pi 5
+- Open up a command terminal and enter each line one at a time to copy the service file into the systemd folder and enable/start the service:

   ```
   sudo cp Desktop/Cam/pi5cam_udp.service /etc/systemd/system/pi5cam_udp.service